List of G.I. Joe: A Real American Hero characters: Sneak Peek

 Sneak Peek is the G.I.
 Joe Team's advanced recon specialist.
 His real name is Owen King, and his rank is that of sergeant E-5.
 Sneak Peek was born in Bangor, Maine, where Stephen King is a longtime resident, and this is an apparent reference to Stephen King's son, Owen King.
 He was first released as an action figure in 1987.
-The figure was repainted and released as part of the Night Force line in 1988, packaged with Lt.
-Falcon.
+The figure was repainted and released as part of the Night Force line in 1988, packaged with Falcon.

 Sneak Peek's primary military specialty is infantry, and his secondary military specialty is radio-telecommunications.
 Sneak Peek is known for a mission while in a Ranger recon battalion, in which he was never recalled due to an error; he continued observing enemy activity, taking notes and sketching maps for two weeks, until someone remembered he was still out there and signaled for him to return.
 Sneak Peek is Ranger qualified and proficient with all NATO night vision devices.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #73.
 He is part of a recon team that works its way through Cobra Island during the Cobra civil war.
 Later, he is shot and killed during the battle of Benzheen.
 He "dies" saving a little boy being placed in danger by a Frag Viper.
 The same issue reveals details of his friendship with fellow Joe Dusty.
 In IDW's continuation of this storyline, it is revealed that Sneak Peek survived these wounds and was sent deep undercover in Darklonia.
 His survival was a secret even to his own friends and family.

 In the Devil's Due G.I.
 Joe series, another agent takes his code name, and goes undercover with the Dreadnoks.
 He is severely injured by a Viper while checking out a Joe nuclear bomb shelter.

 Sneak Peek is a supporting character in the novel The Sultan's Secret by Peter Lerangis.
 He also has a role in Invisibility Island.